markduplock/dotfiles/README.md

 # 🚀 Dotfiles Bootstrap Script

-This script automates the setup of your Zsh-based terminal environment on Ubuntu or any Debian-based system.
+This script automates the setup of your Zsh-based terminal environment on Fedora.

 ## 📦 What It Installs